 Level B - An individual must require a level of care that is consistent with that provided in a nursing home.
 In addition, one of the following criteria must be met:

 Level C - An individual must require a level of care that is consistent with that provided in a nursing home.

 Financial Need - Financial eligibility criteria for North Dakota Medicaid varies depending on the age of the applicant.
-In early 2018, a single senior must have monthly income no greater than $834 (as of April of 2017) and countable assets (which does not count their home’s value) of less than $3,000.
-However, a home is only exempt if the value of the homeowner’s equity does not exceed $572,000 and the applicant or their spouse resides in it.
+In early 2019, a single senior must have monthly income no greater than $840 (as of April of 2018) and countable assets (which does not count an applicant's home’s value) of less than $3,000.
+However, a home is only exempt if the value of the homeowner’s equity does not exceed $585,000 and the applicant or his or her spouse resides in it.
 Other exemptions include household furnishings, personal items, one vehicle, and pre-paid funeral / burial plans.
-Please note these income limits change annually.
+Please note that these income limits change annually.
 Full income eligibility information is available here.